Republican Socialist Collective

 The Republican Socialist Collective was a fringe Irish republican political group in Northern Ireland formed in 1986.
-The RSC formed the political arm of the Irish People's Liberation Organisation, a splinter group of the Irish National Liberation Army, under the leadership of Jimmy Brown.
+The RSC was formed at the behest of Jimmy Brown to serve as the political arm of the Irish People's Liberation Organisation, a splinter group of the Irish National Liberation Army formed by Gerard Steenson, Jimmy Brown and Martin 'Rook' O'Prey.
 Ideologically the group endorsed a militant brand of revolutionary socialism.

 Although the party did not take part in any elections it did organise a number of public meetings and debates in Belfast and Newry.
-It was disestablished in 1992 when the Provisional IRA eliminated the IPLO whilst Brown was killed by a rival faction within the IPLO.
+It was disestablished at the end of October 1992 when the Provisional IRA eliminated the IPLO, whilst Brown was killed earlier in August by a rival faction within the IPLO shortly before an internal feud began.

 The group also published a quarterly newspaper called the Socialist Republican.